neoforged/Documentation/docs/resources/client/models/items.md

 ### Range Dispatch Models

-Range dispatch models are the most similar to the item override some pre-1.21.4.
-Effectively, the type defines some `RangeSelectItemModelProperty` to get some float to switch the model on.
+Range dispatch models have the type define some `RangeSelectItemModelProperty` to get some float to switch the model on.
 Each entry then has some threshold value which the float must be greater than to render.
-The model chosen is the one with the closest threshold value that is not over the property value (e.g., if the property values is `4` with thresholds `3` and `5`, then the model associated with `3` will be rendered).
+The model chosen is the one with the closest threshold value that is not over the property value (e.g., if the property values is `4` with thresholds `3` and `5`, then the model associated with `3` will be rendered, and if the value was `6`, then the model associated with `5` would be rendered).
 The available `RangeSelectItemModelProperty`s to use can be found in `RangeSelectItemModelProperties`.

 <Tabs>
 <TabItem value="json" label="JSON" default>